texanmason/texanmason.github.io/vitae.md

 * May 31, 2019 - created and constituted a Knight of Constantinople.
 * May 31, 2019 - admitted a prince of the order (Secret Monitor 2°).
 * May 31, 2019 - admitted to the order of Saint Lawrence the Martyr.

+### Grand Council, Knight Masons, U.S.A.

+##### Worth's Shamrock Council № 54, KM
+* February 19, 2019 - created a Knight of the Sword.
+* February 19, 2019 - created a Knight of the East.
+* February 19, 2019 - created a Knight of the East and West.

 ### Ancient & Accepted Scottish Rite, Southern Masonic Jurisdiction, U.S.A.